Rockbourne

 Rockbourne is a village and civil parish in the English county of Hampshire, close to Fordingbridge.

 Overview

 Rockbourne is a village of thatched, brick and timber houses, next to a stream now known as Sweatfords Water.
 The village consists chiefly of one street almost half a mile long.
 The church is in the northeast of the main street.
 Close to the church, adjoining the north side of the churchyard, is a manorial complex consisting of small L-shaped 14th-century house, now used as part of a modern farmhouse; the remains of a large Elizabethan or Jacobean house a short distance to the east; a 13th-century chapel near its southeast angle; and a large 15th-century barn running northward from the chapel.

+The village is home to the oldest Cruck framed building in Hampshire.
+The building which was being used as a barn in the early 90s is part of the manor and dates from the first half of the 1280s.

 History

 Rockbourne has a long history of human habitation.
 Three Neolithic long barrows are known within the parish boundaries, as well as the sites of over twenty Bronze Age bowl barrows.
 At Knoll Camp, there is also the site of an Iron Age Hill fort with a single bank and ditch.
 At West Park, Rockbourne Roman Villa has been excavated since the 1950s, revealing over 70 rooms, several with mosaic floors and hypocausts.
 The collection of finds from the site have been housed permanently in the museum building on the site, which is the only villa site in Hampshire open to the public.

 The name Rockbourne, recorded as Rocheborne in 1086, may derive from Old English "Hrocaburna", Rooks' stream, or perhaps Rocky stream.
 In the earliest records Rockbourne was a royal manor.
 In the Domesday Book of 1086, Alwy son of Turber held a hide there which Wulfgeat had previously held of King Edward.
 Saewin also held half a hide of the gift of King Edward, to which the sheriff in 1086 made an unsuccessful claim as part of the king's farm, but which at a later date reverted to the Crown.

 Alwy was succeeded here as in Hale and Tytherley by the Cardenvilles, and in the 13th century William Cardenville held a free tenement in Rockbourne.
 Before 1156 the manor had been granted to Baron Manser Bisset.
 He was succeeded before 1177 by a son Henry, and whose widow Iseuld was holding Rockbourne early in the next century.
 Their eldest son William died c.
 1220, and was succeeded by his brother John, who died in 1241.
 Rockbourne passed to his daughter Ela, and then to her son John who assumed his mother's surname.
 He died in 1307, leaving a son John, who died unmarried in 1334, leaving the manor to his sister Margaret, at that time the wife of Robert Martin, on whom the manor was settled in 1338.